carousel/php-design-patterns/docs/notes.md

 * Acquaintances, in contrast, are made and remain more frequently, sometimes existing only for the duration of an operation
 * Encapsulating the concept that varies (change without redesign)
 * Heavy use of object composition can make designs harder to understand.
-* Since the framework's main contribution to an application is the architecture it defines.
-Therefore it's imperative to design the framework to be as flexible and extensible as possible.
-* Design patterns are smaller, more abstract and less specialized then framework
 * identify (less obvious) abstractions
 * object granularity (size)
 --------------------------------------------------------------------------------------------------------